EMPIRE COACH VOL. 1:

 I was invited to join my boss Lacey Raven in the penthouse suite for an exclusive, hush-hush dinner affair.

-Some of the peeps there included Evie Sodda, a young immensely talented recording artist, who consistently acted like a train-wreck (and just-off-training-wheels)…
+Some of the peeps there included Evie Sodda, a young, sublimely talented recording artist, who acted like a train-wreck (and just-off-training-wheels)…

 …and King Blasta, the sensitive-but-volatile rapper.

-These peeps had no one truly wise to counsel ‘em when they got stagnant, and nobody who really believed they could accomplish their edgy, far-fetched dreams.
+These peeps lacked someone truly wise to counsel ‘em when they got stagnant, and nobody who really believed they could accomplish their extra-edgy, far-fetched dreams.

 So, Tom brought ‘em together to introduce ‘em to the Empire Coach, Jason “J-Ryze” Fonceca.
 (And, yes, he really does sleep sitting up, but I’ll get to that in a minute.)

-And even though the clearly successful Tom had primed his friends before J-Ryze’s arrival, by telling them how much he’d contributed to Tom’s ryze to power, most were still dubious.
+And even though the clearly successful Tom had primed his friends before J-Ryze’s arrival, telling ‘em how much he’d contributed to Tom’s ryze to power, most were still dubious.

 Their trash-talk pulled no punches.